 - Attending all board meetings, including executive committee meetings if applicable;

-- Serving as the nonprofit’s custodian of records by safeguarding the organization’s records while still assuring the records are easily accessible to any shareholders upon request and the public upon request as provided by law;
+- Serving as the nonprofit’s custodian of records by safeguarding the organization’s records while still assuring the records are easily accessible to any board members upon request;

-- Keeping up-to-date and accurate records of membership rosters;
+- Keeping up-to-date and accurate records of board of directors and membership rosters;

 - Serving as an active conduit of information to other board members regarding upcoming meetings and agenda items;